zinaefchary/quantum_machine_learning/README.md

 ![architecture (0) (1) (1)](https://user-images.githubusercontent.com/99489418/167292825-b1511663-e7e6-4240-87b5-fbd3e4ba88ca.png)

-\bf{a)}
+## a) The structure of the NN.
-The structure of the NN.
 Note that the input is either a 28x28 pixel handwritten image of 1 or 0.
 The neurons in the hidden layer 1 correspond to the magnetisation direction of the virtual Q-bit.
 The neurons in the hidden layer 2 represent the measurement operators.
-\bf{b)}
+## b) Quantum equivalent of the network.
-Quantum equivalent of the network.
 Firstly, the virtual Q-bit is being prepared and subsequently measured.
 The result of the measurement corresponds to either 1 or 0.
 Note that the entire system runs on a classical computer but introduces physical/quantum- mechanical phenomena into the ML algorithm.